-To reduce greenhouse gas emissions from residential electricity use, in October 2019, the City adopted an ordinance to require solar photovoltaic (PV) installations as part of new single-family and multi-family home construction.
-The new requirements took effect on January 1, 2020 and support the City's 2018 Climate Action Plan (CAP) goal to install 400 kilowatts (kW) and

-1,000 kW of additional residential solar by 2020 and 2030 on new construction, respectively.
-In 2020, staff will begin tracking progress towards these targets.
+To reduce greenhouse gas emissions from residential electricity use, the City is drafting an ordinance to require solar photovoltaic (PV) installations as part of new single-family and multi-family home construction.
+Once in place, these requirements will support the City's Climate Action Plan (CAP) goal to install 400 kilowatts (kW) and 1,000 kW of additional residential solar by 2020 and 2030 on new construction, respectively.
+After City Council adopts the ordinance, staff with begin tracking progress towards these targets.

 Over the past several years, many residents have voluntarily installed solar panels on their homes.
 Residential solar PV systems typically range in size from 5 to 20 kW per home.
-Between 2012 and 2019, a cumulative total of 21,473 kW of solar was installed on 3,356 homes in Encinitas (See Figure 5).
-According to the City's 2018 CAP, future voluntary solar PV installations plus installations that will be required by the new ordinance are expected to achieve 17,000 kW of community-wide residential solar PV capacity by 2020 and 35,000 kW by 2030.
+Between 2012 and 2018, a cumulative total of 17,214 kW of solar was installed on 2,743 homes in Encinitas (See Figure 5).
+According to the City's CAP, future voluntary solar PV installations plus installations that will be required by the new ordinance are expected to achieve 17,000 kW of community-wide residential solar PV capacity by 2020 and 35,000 kW by 2030.